 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Tetanus is hard to diagnose early on because so much of the damage happens internally.
-The spores of the tetanus bacteria enter the bloodstream through a break in the skin.
-They thrive and germinate inside the body.
-The germinating spores produce a toxin that disrupts the nervous system.
-It first affects the nerves nearest to the break in the skin.
-Then it spreads to the spinal cord and brain.
-Within five to ten days, tetanus shows its most frightening symptom – lockjaw.
+The spores of the tetanus bacteria enter the bloodstream through a break in the skin and then thrive and germinate inside the body.
+The germinating spores produce a toxin that disrupts the nervous system, first affecting the nerves nearest to the break in the skin.

-The patient’s neck stiffens.
-There is difficulty swallowing.
+The patient’s neck stiffens and there is difficulty swallowing.
 The abdomen grows rigid.
 As the toxins spread, general muscle spasms begin.
-These symptoms can go on for weeks.
-Once tetanus is underway, there is no stopping it.
-Tetanus can only be managed.
-It can’t be cured.
+Additional symptoms can include headaches, fever and seizures.

-Dr. Rehm advises patients to receive at least one dose of Tdap – the tetanus/diphtheria vaccine that also protects against whooping cough (pertussis).
+Dr. Rehm advises everyone to receive at least one dose of Tdap, the tetanus and diphtheria vaccine that also protects against whooping cough (pertussis).
 Adults 19 years of age and older should receive Tdap or Td (tetanus and diphtheria vaccine without the pertussis component) every 10 years.